Tyler-Foreman/kickstarter-analysis/README.md

 ### US Theater/Play - Failed Goal Median

-After obtaining an understanding of successful theater/play campaign goals, I went back to the raw data set to adjust this to view failed theater campaigns.
+After obtaining an understanding of successful theater/play campaign goals, I went back to the raw data set to adjust this to view failed theater/play campaigns.
 I felt this information would be helpful to obtain an understanding of what goals these failed campaigns were aiming for, so that we could properly advise Louise on a proper goal range that will provide her with the best success.
 As seen in the failed US plays graph below, we see that the median goal is $5,000 and that 75% of the failed plays had a goal of $10,000 or less.

 ![Failed_US_Plays_Based_On_Goals](/Failed_US_Plays_Based_On_Goals.png "Failed US Plays Based On Goals")

 ### US Theater/Play - Overall Outcomes Based on Goals

 This information was helpful to gather, however it would also be best to understand how successful all of these campaigns were based on their goal.
-I created a new worksheet in which I built out a table that defines a series of goal ranges, calculating the number of successful/failed/cancelled theater/play campaigns.
+I created a new worksheet in which I built out a table that defines a series of goal ranges, calculating the number of successful/failed/cancelled theater/play campaigns using the COUNTIFS function.
 With this data properly calculated in my new worksheet, I performed a statistical analysis of the percentage of success/failed/cancelled within each goal range.
 From there I then illustrated this using a line chart, with the x-axis showing the specific goal ranges and the y-axis showing the percentage metrics as seen below.

 ![Theater/Play Outcomes Based on Goals](/Resources/Outcomes_vs_Goals.png "Theater/Play Outcomes Based on Goals")